cryptomkt/cryptomkt-go/README.md

 client := conn.NewClient(apiKey,apiSecret)

 // Here you call with the requiered (Market and Type) arguments.
+See here: https://developers.cryptomkt.com/es/#ordenes
-See the godoc for more info book,err := client.GetBook(args.Market("ETHCLP"), args.Type("buy")) if err != nil{
+// or the documentation for more info book,err := client.GetBook(args.Market("ETHCLP"), args.Type("buy"))
+if err != nil{
     fmt.Errorf("Error getting orders book, %s", err)